Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/- READ ME/READ ME.md

 # Best theme
-These notes are best viewed with the "Obsidian gruvbox (Legacy)" theme.
+These notes are best viewed with on one of the `"Mando"` themes.

 # Extensions Required
 - Comments
-- Excalidraw